 Why Is This Important?Being overweight increases the risk of many chronic diseases, including heart disease, stroke, hypertension, type 2 diabetes, osteoarthritis, and some cancers.
 Obesity is the second leading cause of preventable death in the U.S.

-In 2017, Utah's overweight or obesity rate continued to be lower than the U.S. rate.
+In 2018, the overweight or obesity rate in Utah continued to be lower than the U.S. rate.

 - Utah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health